Neural network approximation and estimation of classifiers with classification boundary in a Barron class: A technical bound involving the total variation

 The previous lemma collected several relations between the different Barron-type spaces from the literature.
 The question of how the spaces $\Barron_\varrho$ and $\Barron_{\Fourier,1}$ are related, however, has, to the best of our knowledge, not been answered until now.
 While it is claimed in \cite[Theorem~3.1]{wojtowytsch2020representation} that $\Barron_{\Fourier,1}$ embeds continuously into $\Barron_{\varrho}$, citing \cite{BarronUniversalApproximation} as a reference, we believe that this mischaracterizes the results of \cite{BarronUniversalApproximation}.
 In fact, in \cite{BarronUniversalApproximation} (or rather \cite{BarronNeuralNetApproximation}), it is merely shown that $\Barron_{\Fourier,1}$ embeds into $\Barron_{H}$, not $\Barron_\varrho$.
 As we will see in \Cref{prop:FourierBarronNotInReLUBarron} below, we actually have $\Barron_{\Fourier,1} \nsubseteq \Barron_{\varrho}$.
 The proof will be based on the following lemma, which shows that the partial derivatives of functions in $\Barron_\varrho$ are ``uniformly of bounded variation along the coordinate axes''.
 This lemma is similar in spirit to \cite[Example~4.1]{wojtowytsch2020representation}, which essentially corresponds to the one-dimensional case of the result given here.
+In the following lemma, we use for a Lipschitz continuous function $g : \R^d \to \R$, $i,j \in \FirstN{d}$, and $x \in \R^d$, the following functions